simp/pupmod-simp-ssh/REFERENCE.md

 Data type: `Boolean`

-Enable password authentication on the sshd server.
-If set to undef, this setting will not be managed.
+Specifies whether password authentication is allowed on the sshd server.

-* Note: This setting must be managed by default so that switching to and from OATH does not lock you out of your system.
+* This setting must be managed by default so that switching to and from OATH does not lock you out of your system.

 Default value: `true`